hyperledger-solang/solang/docs/running.rst

 Now you should have ``flipper.wasm`` and ``flipper.json``.
 This can be used directly in the `Polkadot UI <https://substrate.dev/substrate-contracts-workshop/#/0/deploying-your-contract?id=putting-your-code-on-the-blockchain>`_, as if the contract was written in Ink!.

-Using solang with Hyperledger Burrow
+Using Solang with Hyperledger Burrow
 ------------------------------------

 This is documented in the `burrow documentation <https://hyperledger.github.io/burrow/#/reference/wasm>`_.